ste316/calcWalletValue/README.md

     There are 2 main group of command, to produce data and to analyse data

     * To produce data:
-        * Calculate your wallet value, show crypto portfolio, without fiat
+        * Calculate your wallet value, show crypto portfolio, without fiat currency
             * `--calc --crypto`
             * you may want to obscure total value showed in the graphic, add `--privacy`
             * you may want to see your portfolio in a past date(needs to be calculated in that date), add `--load`
         ![crypto](https://github.com/ste316/calcWalletValue/blob/main/img/crypto.png)

-        * Calculate your wallet value, show crypto vs fiat value
+        * Calculate your wallet value, show crypto vs fiat currency value
             * `--calc --total`
             * you may want to obscure total value showed in the graphic, add `--privacy`
             * you may want to see your portfolio in a past date(needs to be calculated in that date), add `--load`